✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 1. Enable the API in Google AI Studio or Google Cloud Console

-2. Create your AGENTS.md and SKILL.md files (declarative agent definitions)
+2. Create my AGENTS.md and SKILL.md files (declarative agent definitions)

-3. Register your agent via the API or AI Studio UI
+3. Register my agent via the API or AI Studio UI

 4. Invoke via Interactions API using environment/session handles